 Temperature charts may need to be changed more frequently as a result of equipment failure and/or repair.

-Day shift technologists are responsible for changing the temperature charts on the storage equipment.
+First shift technologists are responsible for changing the temperature charts on the storage equipment.

 Third shift is responsible for documenting all blood bank equipment temperatures on the appropriate form.